 Really?
 Anyone ever see one of these?
 [Shows slide] What is this called?

-[Josh Linkner]: an ugly doll.
+Josh Linkner: An ugly doll.
 So these fun things, I bought one to show you, this has been a huge entrepreneurial success story.
-It was the 2007 “Toy of the year” and in fact when Sasha Obama went to of first day of school in Washington DC, she went clutching tightly to the security of her ugly doll.
+It was the 2007 “Toy of the year” and in fact when Sasha Obama went off to first day of school in Washington DC, she went clutching tightly to the security of her ugly doll.
 You notice a disconnect?